 I made enough of this salad for two, allowing it to sit for about an hour.
 I’m not sure if allowing it to sit longer would make the flavors stronger or if it would make the vegetables soggy.
 Next time I will need to make a bigger batch in order to find out.
 It was so tasty that I definitely would be glad to eat it a few days in a row.

-6 stalks asparagus
+- 6 stalks asparagus

-1/2 cup peas (freshly shelled are best)
+- 1/2 cup peas (freshly shelled are best)